GianpaoloPascasi/viceversa-tech-test/README.md

 - Please include a postman export in the repo to try your project

+## ----> Gianpaolo's explanations <----

+# Framework: NestJS
+This project was bootstrapped using `NestJS` because it's scalable, has a lot of addons and allows us to give a more solid structure to the project.
+Cons: it's slower in setting up than Express.
+ExpressJS gives us more freedom and surely is faster for a first-use but you need to be strict and keep an eye on the project struture to not fall in a mess.

+# Auth: simple JWT
+I used a widely npm packahe `jsonwebtoken` that gives us enough security to not let people join the service without signup.
+It's not complex to setup, it's sufficient for the purpose of the project.
+Using other modules like Passport costed too much time and I don't think is mandatory.
+Plus, for how NestJS works (but also Express) we can still do a little refactor and put in place another auth system.
+I didn't manage cases like double jwt existing for a user (both not expired but issued in different times).

+# In memory storage: TypeORM + SQLite
+I choose to use `TypeORM` because it will help us in case the project gets bigger. `SQLite` was a forced choice because it's the only dbms that allows in-memory storage.
+I could also use something like Redis (when i read or listen to "in-memory storage" i think to that) but I think that TypeORM is a better choice because:
+- Supports the most used DBMS out there.
+Changing the DMBS during early stages of development requires little to no refactoring at all.
+- Data can be managed used the powerful TypeORM/SQL apis.
+- SQLite gives us the SQL strenght without need to setup a database, so for development purposes saves a little time.

+# Use the app
+- First method: (only if you have node >= 18LTS) cd in the project root and first run `npm install` then `npm start`.
+- Second method: using docker-compose, run `docker-compose up` in the project root.
+The server can be reached at localhost:3000

+## How the app works
+- first of all you need to setup an account using the /api/user/signup POST request (check the payload on the Postman collection)
+- then you need to login at POST /api/user/login
+- feel free to hit the /api/message/add-messages POST or /api/message/messages GET (using the jwt as Bearer token)

+# Postman - Swagger
+I have provided a `collection` to import in Postman (Postman -> Collections -> Import) (it has also a prerequest script to automaticcally set the Bearer header).<br>
+If it doesn't work, NestJS comes with a Swagger addon, reachable at localhost:3000/api or localhost:3000/api-json to get a JSON file to import in Postman.
+Make sure to auth your request with an Authorization header with value "Bearer {YOUR_TOKEN}".

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>